Securities Holding by Category

 1. Scrip Form (securities certificate)

 The registrar will prepare and issue a securities certificate in the name of the securities holder and under the following conditions.
-In case of capital increase– the certificate will be issued within 15 days after the settlement has been made.
-In case of certificate re-issuance- the certificate will be issued within 15 days after the date that the request has been made.
+In case of capital increase– the certificate will be issued within 15 business days after the settlement has been made.
+In case of certificate re-issuance- the certificate will be issued within 1 month after the date that the request has been made.

 2. Scripless or Book Entry Form (without certificate)